KarthikGanapaR/QR-Code-Generator/README.md

 # QR-Code-Generator

-A simple QR-CODE Generator using npm packages
+A simple QR-CODE Generator using npm packages.

-- Packages used
+- Packages used:
     - inquirer
     - qr-image